intel/iotivity-node/spec/iot-js-spec.md

       // sends an Error, where error.message maps to OIC errors, see later };

-interface OicResourceChangedEvent : Event {
+interface OicResourceUpdateEvent : Event {
-  enum { “add”, “update”, “remove” } type;
   OicResource resource;
-  DOMString[] updatedPropertyNames; // only for updates, for the rest empty };
+};

 interface OicResourceFoundEvent : Event {